mehulagg/gitlab/doc/ci/multi_project_pipelines.md

 When triggering a pipeline in a downstream private project, the name of the project and the status of the pipeline will be visible from the upstream project's pipelines page.

-Make sure that this does note pose any confidentiality problem before triggering a downstream pipeline in a private project from a public project.
+If you have a public project that can trigger downstream pipelines in a private project, make sure to check that there are no confidentiality problems.